Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/heat_physics.rst

     \dot{V}^{a}-\dot{V}^{a}_{warm}=0 \;\; \forall a \in A_{storage}.

-The storage assets are assumed to have both a pump and a valve to regulate their flow rate:
+The storage assets are assumed to have both a pump and a valve, as they fulfill both the source and demand role:

 .. math::
     :label: eq:source_pump

     H^{a}_{in} + dH^{a}_{pump} - dH^{a}_{valve} = H^{a}_{out} \;\; \forall a \in A_{storage},

-where :math:`dH^{a}_{pump}` is a compensation of the pressure increase by the pump of the storage asset and :math:`dH^{a}_{valve}` is a compensation of the pressure decrease by the control valve of the storage asset.